Wealth Minerals (CVE:WML) Stock Price Down 15% – Time to Sell?

-Shares of Wealth Minerals Ltd. (CVE:WML – Get Free Report) dropped 15% during trading on Wednesday .
-The stock traded as low as C$0.09 and last traded at C$0.09.
-Approximately 277,309 shares were traded during mid-day trading, a decline of 32% from the average daily volume of 405,661 shares.
+Wealth Minerals Ltd. (CVE:WML – Get Free Report) shares were down 15% on Thursday .
+The company traded as low as C$0.09 and last traded at C$0.09.
+Approximately 333,309 shares were traded during mid-day trading, a decline of 19% from the average daily volume of 411,883 shares.
 The stock had previously closed at C$0.10.

 Wealth Minerals Company Profile